cos-labs/collections/README.md

   * [ember inspector for firefox](https://addons.mozilla.org/en-US/firefox/addon/ember-inspector/)

-# How to edit your landing page
+# How to edit your meeting's landing page

 Editing a landing page involves editing a nested settings document.
 It's not as hard as it sounds, we promise!
 There are three important sections in the settings: `branding`, `layout`, and `data`.